cherung/LAP/ECC/README.md

 When receving the code 1111010, we know something wrong, because in circle A and in circle C, the total numbers of 1s are not even.
 Moreover, we also know that the error must be in the intersection of circle A and circle C, but not in the circle B.  So if there is only one bit needed to be correct, that is bit 3, from 1 to 0.

 # 0-1 Vector space
-In this project, we will learn how to use 0-1 vector space to design an ECC.
+In this project, we will learn how to use 0-1 vector space to design Hamming code (7, 4).

 A 0-1 vector space is a specific type of vector space where the vectors consist of elements that are either 0 or 1.
 In other words, each component of the vectors can take only one of two possible values: 0 or 1.